Introduction Version 2.8 / Last updated: June 2, 2026

 Forms

-User inputs in form fields such as and
+User input in form fields such as `` and `

 The "translate" attribute

-If you want elements not to be translated, you can make use of the translate attribute.
-By setting its value to "no", Conword will ignore this element and all its children.
+If you want certain elements to remain untranslated, you can use the translate attribute.
+By setting its value to "no", Conword will ignore that element and all its child elements.

 Example: